Types of Aortic Valve Disease

 - Stenosis — the valve does not open enough to allow blood to leave the heart and spread to the body

-- Regurgitation — the valve does not close completely, allowing blood to leak backward into the heart
+- Regurgitation (also known as aortic insufficiency) — the valve does not close completely, allowing blood to leak backward into the heart

 Watch the video below as Dr. Robbin Cohen describes aortic stenosis